Join the EulerFold community

 Preference Modeling

-Anthropic refined the Reinforcement Learning from Human Feedback (RLHF) framework by formalizing a multi-objective optimization that balances the often-competing goals of helpfulness and harmlessness.
-By training preference models on the "HH" datasetâwhere human rankers evaluate multiple model outputsâthe researchers established a predictable mathematical relationship where the RL reward scales with the square root of the KL divergence from the base model.
+By training preference models on the "HH" dataset - where human rankers evaluate multiple model outputs - the researchers established a predictable mathematical relationship where the RL reward scales with the square root of the KL divergence from the base model.
 This iterated online training process allows the assistant to adapt to increasingly subtle scenarios without collapsing into the over-optimized or "safe but useless" behaviors that had characterized earlier alignment efforts.
 It revealed that the most effective way to steer a large model is not through rigid constraints, but through a continuous, preference-driven feedback loop that respects the underlying distribution of the pre-trained weights.

 The Alignment Tax

-The reasoning behind this work was the observation of an 'alignment tax'âthe phenomenon where making a model safer or more helpful can sometimes lead to a decrease in its performance on other tasks.
+The reasoning behind this work was the observation of an 'alignment tax' - the phenomenon where making a model safer or more helpful can sometimes lead to a decrease in its performance on other tasks.
 The researchers found that larger models were more robust to this tax, suggesting that scale provides the necessary capacity to handle conflicting objectives.
 This proved that building a safe AI is not just about constraints, but about having a model large enough to understand the complexity of human values.

 Iterative Online Learning

 The success of this approach highlighted the importance of iterative, 'online' learning, where the model is continuously updated based on new human interactions.
 This creates a feedback loop that allows the model to adapt to increasingly subtle and difficult scenarios.
 It raises the question of how we can scale this human-in-the-loop process to a global level, and whether the values of a small group of crowdworkers can ever truly represent the diverse needs of all users.
+This realization remains the central theme of the ongoing debate over AI governance and the ethics of algorithmic alignment.

 Dive Deeper